from py_af_colours import af_colours

 Figure 2: Pie chart using the Categorical colour palette

-This a pie chart showing the proportional populations of the four most populous countries, China, India, the United States, and Indonesia.
-This data is from the world population dataset, available with the py_af_colours package.
+This a pie chart showing the proportional populations of the four most populous countries.
+Each country is represented by a distinct colour.
+Each slice is outlined in white, and labelled with a sans serif font in black.
+This data is from the world population dataset.

 import pandas as pd